 To reach the extreme levels of performance they do, we assume that the training and eating habits of the world’s elite athletes are extremely strict.
 But how about when it comes to sleep?
 Are there established routines?
-Do they follow hard and fast rules?
+What time do athletes go to bed?
+Do they follow hard and fast rules for how much sleep they need?
 And do team and individual athletes have different habits?

 Doctors and healthcare specialists working with Olympic athletes and other professional sportsmen and women all agree – sleep is absolutely vital if they’re to perform at their peak.
-The connection between how well rested an athlete is and their physical and cognitive performance is undisputed.
+The connection between how well-rested an athlete is and their physical and cognitive performance is undisputed.
 When we’re asleep our bodies repair muscle tissue, top up stamina levels and help us regain general alertness.
-But does this differ from sport to sport or depend on varying physical demands?
+But do athletes’ sleep schedules differ from sport to sport or depend on varying physical demands?

 How does sleep improve athletic performance?